 Regent Park

-Home to the city’s best indoor pool, this newly remodelled park also has a modern playground with some really interesting climbing equipment and a fountain that acts as a splash pad in the summer.
+Home to one of the city’s best indoor pools, this newly remodelled park also has a modern playground with some really interesting climbing equipment and a fountain that acts as a splash pad in the summer.

 St. James Park